 Iterating Toward a Solution

-Given the wide aspect ratio of the countdown clock screens, it was clear that the most room for improvement could come from taking advantage of the horizontal space.
+Given the wide aspect ratio of the countdown clock screens, the most room for improvement would come from taking advantage of the horizontal space.

 My first attempt mirrored the design language of other signage, and used some of the horizontal space to show the next train on the track: